sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 for them to ease their burdens:

 ```

 # Greetings.pm file
 package Greetings;

-sub hw {
+sub hw { print
-  print "Hello, World!\n";
+  "Hello, World!\n";
 }

 ```

 You are eager to share your module with others on CPAN so they can take advantage of its goodness.
 In other words, you want to create a distribution for your module.
 But where do you start?

 ## Tools for Helping You Get Your Distribution Started

-Well, there is the hard way and then there are far easier ways.
-The hard way involves manually creating all the directories and manually typing in all the files, tests, installers, documentation, meta files, etc. that go into creating a distribution from scratch.
-No one but a complete masochist will enjoy creating a module like this.
+The hard way involves creating all the directories, files, tests, installers, documentation, meta files, etc. that go into creating a distribution from scratch.
+If you are a masochist, this is the recommended approach.

-Fortunately, there are already many tools available to automate the creation of distributions.
-For example, you can break out the `h2xs` command line tool that ships with Perl to help you generate these files.
-Go into an empty directory on your hard drive and run the following command:
+For non-masochists, existing tools are available to help automate the creation of distributions.
+For example, you can use the `h2xs` command line tool that ships with Perl to help you get your distribution started.
+Drop into any empty directory on your system and run the following command:

 `h2xs -AX -n Greetings;`

-Take a quick peek inside the resultant `Greetings` directory and you'll see the command has generated many of necessary features of a proper software distributions for you.
-It set up a directory structure, added documentation, created build tools for you, and so forth.
-In short, the command has set up a bare-bones or "skeleton" distribution for us that we can edit to add more tests, code, documentation, etc.
+Take a peek inside the resultant `Greetings` directory and you'll see the command generated a minimal distribution for your `Greetings` module.
+Now you can go in and edit this "skeleton" or "bare-bones" distribution and add some flesh to it with custom code, tests, documentation, etc. But what you have now could technically be installed to your local machine as a distribution, albeit a rather useless one.

-There are other options out there for starting your distribution.
-Another popular command line tools is `Module::Starter` which is essentially a more sophsticated version of `h2xs` and has more advanced options.
-We will leave it as an exercise for the reader to play with these automation tools.
-But you should definitely take some time to get familiar with them and take a look at the files they generate to help enhance your understanding of `Dist::Zilla`'s method for helping you generate your distribution.
+Another widely used tool for starting distributions is the more straightfowardly named, `Module::Starter` which provides more command line options than `h2xs` and the convenience of using a config file.
+We will leave it as an exercise for the reader to find and tinker with these other tools.
+But it would be worthwhile to take some time to get familiar with other tools and examine the files they generate to help enhance your understanding of what `Dist::Zilla` can do for you.

 ## Distribution Building with `Dist::Zilla's` `dzil` Commands

-So let's take `Dist::Zilla`'s for a spin now and see how it's differs from these other tools.
+Now let's take `Dist::Zilla` for a spin now and see how it differs from `h2xs`.
 Make sure you have `Dist::Zilla` installed on your machine and run this command if you don't already have `Dist::Zilla` configured:

 `dzil setup`